 *Click on a photo for a larger size and caption.

-Terrain updates: A new ski trail was cut to North Peak this summer.
-The yet-to-be-named run will flow skiers right from Smiling Irishman, accessible from the North Peak Quad and the Vista Triple chair.
+Terrain updates: A new ski trail was cut to North Peak.
+The run will flow skiers right from Smiling Irishman, accessible from the North Peak Quad and the Vista Triple chair.
 Caberfae planted 65 Norway Spruce along the trail to keep skiers from inadvertently entering the backcountry.
 The new trail is designated a green run and will be groomed nightly.
 Caberfae historians will tell you that this is the old “Bo Buck” run from long ago.
 The new trail runs out near the Shelter lift now but expect a new Triple chair to replace this next season.

 Snowmaking enhancements: Caberfae added snowmaking infrastructure to the new trail; water, power, and nine snowmaking guns that will get the terrain open as early as possible.
 Caberfae also purchased 10 SMI Super PoleCat snowmaking guns to replace those moved to the new trail.

-Amenity updates: The Skyview Day Lodge underwent extensive updates this summer, enabling skiers and riders to stay warm and dry while eating picnic/crockpot lunches between runs.
+Amenity updates: The Skyview Day Lodge underwent extensive updates, enabling skiers and riders to stay warm and dry while eating picnic/crockpot lunches between runs.
 Built in 1962, Skyview Lodge is a special building at Caberfae Peaks, and the management went out of their way to save and restore the structure.
 Find it on the hill overlooking the parking lot, left of the Shelter run and rental building.
 In the hotel you will find new carpeting in all 36 rooms and Beatie’s Bar & Grill.
 Lastly, the resort added additional seasonal lockers for rent.

 Looking even further into the future, there is a plan to build a “backcountry lift” that will service a fourth peak that has not been built out yet.